 With Elizabeth Warren, the yod's apex or "pointer finger" is Jupiter retrograde in Aquarius.
 The two narrower angles are Warren's Cancer planets and Saturn in Virgo.

 Saturn in Virgo runs a tight ship.
 Saturn in Virgo enrolls in law school when her child turns two and no sooner.
 When Mitch McConnell told this Saturn in Virgo (with Pluto in Leo) to shut up, she persisted.
 In 2018, Warren announced not a candidacy but an “exploratory” committee to gauge if running for president in 2020 would be worth it.
+She decided it was.

 What Makes Elizabeth Run?

 The words “intense,” “driven,” “a larger destiny,” “chosen,” and “frustration” turn up when trying to interpret a yod, but without a birth time Warren’s horoscope furnishes no clues as to how her yod would manifest.
-Warren is nearly 70, so it has probably manifested already.
+Warren is 70, so it has probably manifested already.
 Because Jupiter is the yod's apex and also the “handle” of her bucket formation, Warren in high office might have a savior complex.
 Maybe she hopes to write a book for big money.
 It will be her choice, because the meaning of a horoscope unfolds through its owner's choices.

 Warren manifested as an educator serving the young and as a public crusader for changes in banking, finance, consumer protection and the U.S. Treasury—topics eclipsed by her ancestry.
 Her experience is limited to domestic issues.
 She could be a Democratic Pence to someone else's Trump.